adnuguk/adnuguk.github.io/input/blog/may-2016-meeting-kendall-miller.md

 ---
-author: nyami
+Author: nyami
-categories:
+Published: 26/04/2016
+Title: "May 2016 Meeting - Kendall Miller"
+Tags:
   - events
-Published: 26/04/2016
-title: "May 2016 Meeting - Kendall Miller"
+  - kendall miller
+  - azure
+RedirectFrom: may-2016-meeting-kendall-miller/index.html
 ---

 Aberdeen Developers are pleased to present a talk by Kendall Miller, on Thursday 12th May 2016 at Aberdeen University's Meston Building.